Neptune: Advanced ML Operator Fusion for Locality and Parallelism on GPUs: Template-Guided Optimizer

-The template-guided optimizer translates the input program given as tensor expressions into \NAME{}'s loop-scalar IR, and applies the transformation primitives in the template to the program.
-The abstract syntax of this IR is in Appendix~\ref{asec:syntax-and-l2t}; it is similar to the loop-level IR in many tensor compilers.
-This level includes standard loop transformations, data layout transformations, and data placement transformations (e.g., caching in shared memory). \NAME{} also provides novel transformations that permit reduction fusion, described next.
+The template-guided optimizer translates the input tensor expression program into loop-scalar IR.
+This translation is a standard process, as the tensor expression language and the loop-scalar IR are both similar to those in many tensor compilers.
+The abstract syntax of this IR is shown in Figure \ref{fig:loop-ir-syntax} of the next section.
+Next, the template-guided optimizer applies the transformations in the template to the loop IR program.
+The template is a list of instructions that refer to transformation primitives in \NAME{}, including standard loop transforms, data layout transforms, and data placement transforms (e.g., caching in shared memory). \NAME{} also provides novel transformations that enable reduction fusion, described next.